bikashguptabg/zomato/README.md

 ### **4. Data Visualization:**
 - Used **bar charts**, **heatmaps**, and **KPI cards** to visualize trends.
-- Implemented filters by location, cuisine, and other factors to derive insights.
+- Used filters by location, cuisine, and other features were implemented to derive insights.

 ### **5. Reporting & Dashboarding:**
-- Created dynamic dashboards in **Power BI** and **Tableau** to visualize restaurant trends and performance metrics.
+- Created dynamic dashboards in **Ms Excel**, **Power BI** and **Tableau** to visualize restaurant trends and performance metrics.

 ### **6. Cross Verification via SQL Queries:**
 - Validated the accuracy of the reports and dashboards using **SQL queries**.